mdns-js/node-dns-js/README.md

 [native-dns-packet](https://github.com/tjfontaine/native-dns-packet)
 first and if that does do what you need, you might start looking at this.

-mdns-js-packet should produce the same output as native-dns-packet, it even uses it's test fixtures and borrows some parts of it.
+dns-js should produce the same output as native-dns-packet, it even uses it's test fixtures and borrows some parts of it.

 This was made before i knew about native-dns-packet but since that